 In addition, the article details how a third of furloughed employed were told to carry on doing their usual jobs.
 Whilst a further 29% were told to take on more administrative tasks.
 Furthermore, one in five had been asked to cover someone else’s job.
 Some were asked to work for a company that was linked to their employer whilst on furlough.

 Beverley Sunderland, the managing director of Crossland had this to say:

 Like any fraud, this is a serious offence and an exploitation of employees.
 As it is fraud on the Treasury then an employer could be imposed with a hefty fine and potentially face imprisonment.

-Credence’s screening can help find past fraudulent behaviour, informing on the hiring process and protecting you from having this kind of management in your company.
+Credence’s screening helps find past fraudulent behaviour.
+This informs you in the hiring process and protects you.
+Don’t have this kind of management in your company.